University of Kansas - Edwards Campus

 • Students may complete the BSW degree on the Lawrence campus in courses offered during the daytime.
 Late afternoon and evening courses meet on Tuesdays and Thursdays at the KU Edwards campus.
 Social work major courses are not offered online.
 The major is identical on both Lawrence and Edwards Campuses; only the times the courses are offered differ.

-• To find out which of the courses listed are offered online, visit: Online Learning.
+• Visit Online Learning to find out which of the courses listed are offered online at JCCC.

 KU Core 34: